Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Le Ngoc Tuan, Director of the Department of International Cooperation, Ministry of Natural Resources and Environment, spoke at the workshop.
 Photo: BL

-The workshop announced the decision to consolidate the NPAP Working Group according to Decision No. 1922/QD-BTNMT issued by the Ministry of Natural Resources and Environment on July 12, 2024.
-This consolidation decision demonstrates Vietnam's determination to promote connectivity among members, expand the scope of impact and strengthen the governing role of government agencies.
-The working group, consisting of 33 representatives from ministries, sectors, development partners, businesses, organizations and research institutes, will work together to implement the national roadmap for reducing plastic waste and promoting circular economy solutions./.
+At the workshop, the decision to reorganize the NPAP Working Group was announced, in accordance with Decision No. 1922/QD-BTNMT of the Ministry of Natural Resources and Environment issued on July 12, 2024.
+This reorganization demonstrates Vietnam's determination to promote connectivity among members, expand the scope of impact, and strengthen the governing role of government agencies.
+The Working Group, comprising 33 representatives from ministries, sectors, development partners, businesses, organizations, and research institutes, will collaborate to implement the national roadmap for reducing plastic waste and promote circular economy solutions.

 Source: https://dangcongsan.vn/xa-hoi/trien-khai-chuong-trinh-hanh-dong-quoc-gia-giai-quyet-van-de-rac-thai-nhua-678012.html